The Best Laid Back Dog Breeds

 Larger Low Maintenance Dog Breeds

 Surprisingly, there are many large dogs that don’t need much exercise to stay happy and healthy.
-At the top of the list is the Bull Mastiff.
+At the top of the list of lazy dog breeds is the Bull Mastiff.
 Despite its massive size, the mastiff is a laid-back, quiet dog who much prefers a seat by the fire to a hike through the woods.
 Loyal and loving, these dogs make excellent family pets as well.

 A dog even the Mastiff looks up to is the Great Dane, a leggy beast of a breed.
 The “Apollo of dogs,” as it’s known, is a gentle giant with a big heart and a surprisingly lazy disposition.
 While these big breeds don’t need a lot of exercise, they do still require considerable space.